Emergency Fund Calculator: How Much Do You Really Need?

 2. Key factors in determining your emergency fund

 • Monthly essential expenses: Add up your basic costs like rent or mortgage, utilities, groceries, insurance, transportation, and debt payments.
 Multiply this total by the number of months you want to cover, usually three to six months.
+If you’re a freelancer, see these essential budgeting tips for freelancers to plan for irregular income.

 • Job stability: If you have a steady, full-time job with benefits, a smaller fund (around three months) may suffice.
 If you’re self-employed, freelance, or in a high-risk industry, aim for a larger fund of six to twelve months.